 What is couples therapy?

-What used to be called marriage guidance is now called couples therapy and open to any gender or sexuality.
 The aim of couples therapy is to resolve problems and find better ways of communication between a couple.
-Although the couples therapist might see one or other of the couple alone during the therapy period, it is generally a service for couples to undertake together.
+Although the couples therapist might see one or other of the couple alone at some point during the therapy period, generally both people will be present in each therapy session.
+Couples counselling generally costs more than individual counselling.

 Short-term counselling may be for between one and three sessions whereas long-term couples therapy may be for between 12 and 24 sessions.
 Couples therapy is more about seemingly intractable problems within a relationship history, where the aim is to deal with damaging emotions and long-standing ways of relating.
 Clients may be given homework or tasks, such as conversation topics, to complete between regular sessions.